Setup

 Add channels and Cloud Sync when your local flow is stable

 Connect channels only if you need remote routing through Discord, Telegram, or WhatsApp.
 Enable Cloud Sync only when device continuity is required and your team has a plan for recovery key handling.
+If you are using Msty Claw Go, pair phones from Settings > Cloud after desktop sync/device setup is complete.

 Phase-two rollout criteria:

-• Core local bot run is stable
+- Core local agent run is stable

-• Security baseline is already configured
+- Security baseline is already configured

-• You have explicit operational need for remote routing or cross-device continuity
+- You have explicit operational need for remote routing or cross-device continuity

 For implementation details, see Channels and Cloud Sync.